PranavNagaraji/PranavNagaraji/README.md

 - Hi, you're looking at Pranav's profile
 - Interested in working as a software developer
 - I have interests in machine and deep learning too
-- Experience in ull stack Web Development (worked through an internship and acquired invaluable experience)
+- Experience in Full stack Web Development (worked through an internship and acquired experience)
 - Currently pursuing a degree in Comp Sci in IIITDM Kurnool
-- Get in touch through my email: pranavsresh1947@gmail.com
+- Get in touch with thorugh this: pranavsresh1947@gmail.com

 <!---
 PranavNagaraji/PranavNagaraji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.